Linuxfabrik/lfops/roles/cockpit/README.md

 # Ansible Role cockpit

-This role removes all `cockpit*` packages from the system.
+This role simply removes all `cockpit*` packages from the system.

 FQCN: linuxfabrik.lfops.cockpit